danielxu04/technical-indicators/README.md

 ## 1. MACD - Moving Average Convergence Divergence

-MACD is a momentum indicator calculated by taking the difference of two set moving averages of a specific asset price.
-Usually, we use a fast-length 12 MA and a slow-length 26 MA. <br /><br />
+MACD, short for Moving Average Convergence Divergence, is a momentum indicator which calculates the disrepancy between two distinct moving averages of a particular asset's price.
+Typically, a fast-length 12-period moving average and a slow-length 26-period moving average are utilized in this calculation. <br /><br />
-This technical indicator uses the MACD line to calculate another moving average, depicted by the <strong>signal line</strong>, which operates on a 9 period.
+This technical indicator further utilizes the MACD line to derive another moving average known as the <strong>signal line</strong>, which operates on a 9-period basis.
+By observing the interaction between the MACD line and the signal line, one can discern bullish and bearish periods.
+This is often referred to as the 'crossover strategy'.
 If the MACD line cuts the signal line from below, it indicates a bullish period; if the signal line is cut from above, a bearish period is represented.
-This is often referred to as the 'crossover strategy'.
-In the graphs below, the **orange line** is the **signal line**, and the **blue line** is the **MACD line**. <br /> <br />
+In the graphical representations provided, the **signal line** is denoted by the distinctive **orange line**, while the **MACD line** is represented by the **blue line**. <br /> <br />
-The first graph (AMZN, Jan-Apr 2023) demonstrates a correct prediction made by our MACD indicator.
-The signal line being cut from above (centered upon by the dotted lines) indicates a bearish period.
-In this case, this indicator elucidates market trends, as we see stock price fall drastically over a prolonged period of time. <br /><br />
+The initial graph, focusing on the timeframe of January to April 2023 for the AMZN stock, exemplifies a successful prediction made by our MACD indicator.
+The bearish period is indicated by the signal line being crossed from above, which is visually highlighted by the dotted lines.
+In this particular case, the MACD indicator effectively elucidates the prevailing market trend, revealing a substantial and prolonged decline in the stock price.<br /><br />
 <div align="center" border="black">
   <img src="https://github.com/danielxu04/technical-indicators/assets/106186118/43eaafa3-d3f7-4f6e-9ebe-1ed6d9edb3ef" width="75%" height="550px" />
 </div>

 <br /><br />
-In this second graph (AMZN, Nov-Feb 2022-2023) the MACD line cuts the signal line from below (indicated by the intersection of the dotted lines), where we see an abrupt increase in stock price.
-However, this is not classified as a bullish period due to its short duration.
-Subsequently, we observe the MACD line cutting the signal line from above, resulting in a bearish period.
+In the subsequent graph, which spans from November 2022 to February 2023 for the AMZN stock, we observe the MACD line intersecting the signal line from below, as illustrated by the intersection of dotted lines.
+This occurence coincides with a sudden surge in the stock price.
+Despite this sharp increase, it is not categorized as a bullish period due to its limited duration.
+We proceed to observe the MACD line crossing the signal line from above, indicating the onset of a bearish period.
+This downward crossover signifies a shift in market sentiment and predicts a subsequent decline in stock price.
 <br /><br />
 <div align="center" border="black">
   <img src="https://github.com/danielxu04/technical-indicators/assets/106186118/dd456618-2e69-49c4-8a0f-ec1bacbd27d4" width="75%" height="550px" />